GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/VbicbA7xj5azVcDUBSKt.png", alt="ALT_TEXT_HERE", width="800", height="600" %}

 On January 15, Christopher put out a [blog post](https://blog.vjeux.com/2020/uncategorized/reflections-on-excalidraw.html) that drew a lot of attention on Twitter, including mine.
-The post started off with some impressive stats: 12K unique active users, 1.5K stars on GitHub, and 26 contributors.
+The post started with some impressive stats: 12K unique active users, 1.5K stars on GitHub, and 26 contributors.
 For a project that started a mere two weeks ago, that's not bad at all.
 But the thing that truly spiked my interest was further down in the post.
-Christopher wrote that he tried something new this time: Giving everyone who landed a Pull Request unconditional commit access.
+Christopher wrote that he tried something new this time: giving everyone who landed a pull request unconditional commit access.
 The same day of reading the blog post, I had a Pull Request up that added File System Access API support to Excalidraw, fixing a feature request that someone had filed.
 My Pull Request was merged a day later and from thereon, I had full commit access.
 Needless to say, I didn't abuse my power.
 And nor